mtdargen/Cosmogramma/README.md

 Cosmogramma
 ========

-python library for easily constructing ngrams (n > 1) and building sentences from them
+python library for easily collecting ngrams from an input file, and constructing sentences with them.

 what's inside:
   * cosmogramma.py